 Aggression towards strangers

-People and dogs have different ways of communicating, which can often lead to misunderstandings between the … Read the rest
+People and dogs have different ways of communicating, which can often lead to misunderstandings between the two species. … Read the rest

 April 29th, 2013